-Force readout of symmetric errors instead of determining type automatically dict - Lists of x/y values saved in dictionary.
-Corresponding keys are "x" for the value of the bin center.
-The bin edges may be found under "x_edges" as a list of tuples (lower_edge, upper_edge).
-The bin contents are stored under the "y" key.
-Bin content errors are stored under the "dy" key as either a list of floats (symmetric case) or a list of down/up tuples (asymmetric).
+Force readout of symmetric errors instead of determining type automatically dict - Lists of x/y/z values saved in dictionary.
+Corresponding keys are "x"/"y" for the values of the bin center on the respective axis.
+The bin edges may be found under "x\edges" and "y\edges" as a list of tuples (lower\edge, upper\edge).
+The bin contents and errors are stored under the "z" key.
+Bin content errors are stored under the "dz" key as either a list of floats (symmetric case) or a list of down/up tuples (asymmetric).
 Symmetric errors are returned if the histogram error option TH1::GetBinErrorOption() returns TH1::kNormal.